 According to ZipReruiter, graphic designers earn $23 per hour on average.
 The greatest challenge for students getting into this online job will be building their portfolio and finding clients.

 As with virtual assistant work, marketplaces such as Upwork or Fiverr are one way to search for potential clients.
-Similarly, 99designs is a freelance marketplace that solely caters to businesses looking for freelance graphic design help.

 Finally, you can also turn to your own network to find work or build a portfolio.
 If you know a small-business owner in need of a new website or logo, offer to help them for an affordable rate.
 This will allow you to build your portfolio and gain experience while helping someone you know.